fastify/fastify-secure-session/README.md

 #### Security

-- Although the example reads the key from a file on disk, it is not a best practice when it comes to security.
-Ideally you should store secret/keys into a key management service like Vault, KMS or something similar and read them at run-time.
+- Although the example reads the key from a file on disk, it is poor practice when it comes to security.
+Ideally, you should store secret/keys into a key management service like Vault, KMS or something similar and read them at run-time.
 - Use `httpOnly` session cookie for all production purposes to reduce the risk of session highjacking or XSS.

 ## Using a secret

-It's possible to generate a high-entropy key from a (low-entropy) secret passphrase.
+It is possible to generate a high-entropy key from a (low-entropy) secret passphrase.
 This approach is the simplest to use, but it adds a significant startup delay as strong cryptography is applied.